juliafmorgado/30DaysOtel/week2/day8.md

-# Day 8 – API vs SDK: The Architecture That Makes OpenTelemetry Portable
+# Day 8 – API vs SDK

 Welcome to Week 2!

 Week 1 taught us *what* OpenTelemetry does, now Week 2 will teach us *how* to use it in real applications.

-Today we'll understand one of OpenTelemetry's most important design decisions: why the API is separate from the SDK, and why this separation is the secret to vendor-neutral observability.
+Today we’ll look at one of OpenTelemetry’s most important design decisions: why the API is separate from the SDK, and how this lets us keep our application code stable while changing how observability is implemented underneath.

-**Think of it like this:** The API is like a universal language that all applications can speak, while the SDK is like a translator that converts that language into whatever format our observability backend understands.
-This means we can switch backends without learning a new language!
+**Think of it like this:** our application speaks one language (the API).
+The SDK is the translator.
+There can be different translators, some optimized for performance, others provided by vendors, but our application keeps speaking the same language.

-## What we've already learned (without realizing it)
+## What we've already learned

-Here's something that might click now: **We've been learning about the API all week.**
+**We've been learning about the API during week 1**

 - **[Day 4](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day4.md):** When we learned `span.setAttribute('user.id', '12345')` — that's the API
 - **[Day 5](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day5.md):** When we learned semantic conventions like `http.method` — those are used with the API